An official website of the United States government

 Sailors sit a consoles as an instructor points something out on a screen.

 NEWPORT, R.I.
 (Sept.
 20, 2022) Retired U.S. Navy Cmdr.
-George Easley, first director of the Senior Enlisted Academy (SEA), center left, poses for a group photo with personnel from SEA and Naval History and Heritage Command (NHHC), after his interview with NHHC historians, Sept.
+George Easley, first director of the Senior Enlisted Academy (SEA), center left, and his wife, center, pose for a group photo with personnel from SEA and Naval History and Heritage Command (NHHC), after his interview with NHHC historians, Sept.
 20, 2022.
 NHHC strives to preserve and present an accurate history by locating, collecting, and preserving documents, artifacts, photos, oral histories, and art that best represent the history of the U.S. Navy.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Derien C. Luce)

 NEWPORT, R.I.
 (Sept.
 20, 2022) Retired U.S. Navy Cmdr.
 George Easley, first director of the Senior Enlisted Academy, is interviewed by Naval History and Heritage Command (NHHC) historians, Sept.
 20, 2022.
 NHHC strives to preserve and present an accurate history by locating, collecting, and preserving documents, artifacts, photos, oral histories, and art that best represent the history of the U.S. Navy.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Derien C. Luce)

 NEWPORT, R.I.
 (Sept.
 20, 2022) Retired U.S. Navy Cmdr.
-George Easley, first director of the Senior Enlisted Academy (SEA), shares his experiences during his interview with Naval History and Heritage Command (NHHC) historians, Sept.
+George Easley, back right, first director of the Senior Enlisted Academy, is interviewed by Naval History and Heritage Command (NHHC) historians, Sept.
 20, 2022.
 NHHC strives to preserve and present an accurate history by locating, collecting, and preserving documents, artifacts, photos, oral histories, and art that best represent the history of the U.S. Navy.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Derien C. Luce)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon